 Claims aren't just assertions — they're financially backed positions.
 Bonding curves create real cost to both signal and challenge, producing higher quality information than free-form tagging or voting.

-As more people deposit, the share price rises along the curve.
-This creates a live, financially-weighted signal of collective belief.
+As more curators add Trust, signal compounds.
+This creates a live, Trust-weighted picture of collective belief.
 Popular claims become expensive to enter.

-Depositors can withdraw at any time by redeeming shares.
-The bonding curve guarantees liquidity — no counterparty needed.
-Early depositors who exit after growth capture the spread.
+Curators can remove Trust at any time.
+The protocol guarantees liquidity — no counterparty needed.
+Early curators who exit after growth capture the spread.

 Any application can read from and build on the knowledge graph.
 Stacks are the first product — but the protocol enables an ecosystem of trust-aware applications.